 The ABA is the peak body representing nearly 6,000 barristers throughout Australia which developed the ABA Model Rules for all barristers in Australia.
 The LSC made the rules developed by the ABA as the Uniform Barristers’ Conduct Rules in Victoria and NSW.
 The development of these rules follows the process set in s 427(5) of the Uniform Law.

 The draft rule is available on the ABA website.
-Submissions to the ABA will close on 13 October 2018.
+Submissions to the ABA closed on 13 October 2018.
 Please visit the ABA website for more information.